Clinical Supervision: Supporting New Therapists. Cultivating Confidence. Grounding Practice.

 Investment & Access

-• I offer competitive rates for supervision and am open to discussing a small sliding scale depending on your status (intern, RP-Qualifying, etc.).
+• I offer rates for supervision that align with my psychotherapy fees though I am open to discussing a small sliding scale depending on your status, income, etc (intern, RP-Qualifying, etc.) if possible.
 I often suggest finding a partner to cut costs in half.
 This is why many supervisors have group supervision sessions.
+I have not yet moved into that area.

 • I serve therapists in Hamilton, Burlington, GTA, and also provide remote supervision across Ontario.